-- A person will not be eligible for election/appointment to the board under articles 80 to 83 unless they are a member of the company; a person appointed to the board under articles 84 and 85 need not, however, be a member of the company. - A person will not be eligible for election or appointment to the board if they are: - (a) disqualified from being a charity trustee under the Scottish Charities Act (even if the company is not a charity at the time); or - (b) an employee of the company.
+- A person shall not be eligible for election/appointment as a director unless they are a member of the company or has been nominated for election/appointment as a director by a member which is a corporate body. - A person will not be eligible for election or appointment to the board if they are: - disqualified from being a charity trustee under the Scottish Charities Act (even if the company is not a charity at the time); or - (b) an employee of the company.

-Initial trustees
+Initial directors

-The individuals who were named as prospective trustees in the incorporation documents automatically hold office as trustees with effect from the time when the company was incorporated; but they will be deemed, for the purposes of these articles, to have been appointed under article 81 with effect from that time.
+The individuals who were named as prospective directors in the incorporation documents automatically hold office as directors with effect from the time when the company was incorporated; but they will be deemed, for the purposes of these articles, to have been appointed under article 83 with effect from that time.